Our Story – Eastern Plains Community Pantry

 - 2017 – EPCP participated in the Christmas Lights Parade.

 - Ongoing – EPCP continues to expand in providing food and clothing for the surrounding area.
-We are also planning on expanding our hours to better serve the people.
+We have expanded our hours to 6 days to better serve the people.

 Grants have been received from Mountain View Electric Round-Up Fund, Rocky Mountain Conference of the United Methodist Church, and the Evangelical Lutheran Church of America.
 Local individuals and organizations continue to make contributions to the pantry.
 These grants and donations allow EPCP to continue providing this much needed service to the community.
 Support from the Church Community of Calhan and throughout the area has been extremely helpful.
 EPCP is an ongoing, thriving operation.